All posts

 Small Language Models: The Future of Efficient Agentic AI

-Imagine having a personal assistant who's incredibly skilled at specific tasks but doesn't need a massive office building to work in.
-That's the promise of Small Language Models (SLMs) in agentic AI.
+Imagine having a personal assistant who is incredibly skilled at specific tasks but does not need a massive office building to work in.
+That is the promise of Small Language Models (SLMs) in agentic AI.
 While large language models grab headlines with their impressive capabilities, SLMs are quietly transforming how we build practical, efficient AI agents that can run on everything from edge devices to cloud infrastructure with minimal resource consumption.

 The traditional approach to AI development has been “bigger is better” – throwing more parameters, more compute, and more data at problems.
 But this paradigm is shifting.
 Organizations are discovering that specialized, smaller models can often outperform their massive counterparts in specific domains while consuming 90% less computational resources and costing a fraction of the price to deploy and maintain.

 Recent NVIDIA research reveals that the agentic AI industry, valued at USD 5.2bn and expected to reach USD 200bn by 2034, is experiencing a fundamental shift.
-SLMs are not just viable alternatives to LLMs—they're often superior for the repetitive, specialized tasks that comprise most agentic workflows.
-This isn't just about efficiency; it's about building sustainable, scalable AI systems that match the right tool to the right job.
+SLMs are not just viable alternatives to LLMs—they are often superior for the repetitive, specialized tasks that comprise most agentic workflows.
+This is not just about efficiency; it is about building sustainable, scalable AI systems that match the right tool to the right job.

 The SLM Advantage in Agentic Systems